urbit/urbit.org-reloaded/content/events/2021-09-16-developer-call-azimuth-scaled.md

 +++

 ETH Gas prices are too high!
 The growth of Urbit has been greatly hampered this year by the cost of activating planets.
-Join Philip Monk (~wicdev-wisryt) and the entire L2 team as they present the work completed to date to implement Layer 2 naive rollups.
+Join Philip Monk (`~wicdev-wisryt`) and the entire L2 team as they present the work completed to date to implement Layer 2 naive rollups.
 Come see a demo of the new Bridge front end, first migrating a star and spawning some planets, then activating a planet, all on L2.

-Host: Philip Monk, Tlon, CTO (~wicdev-wisryt)
-Guests:
-Jimmy Young, Tlon, Design (~fallyn-balfus)
-Jose Cisneros, Tlon, Infrastructure (~norsyr-torryn) Tom Holford, Contributor, UI (~datder-sonnet)
-Mark, Tlon, Infrastructure (~palfun-foslup)
-Poprox, Tlon, Infrastructure (~datnut-pollen)
-Will Galebach, Contributor, UI (~fabnev-hinmur)
+This call will be a great opportunity for galaxy owners to get their questions answered for the upcoming vote on Layer 2 implementation.
+It will also be good for anyone in the community that wants a comprehensive look at how naive rollups will work to bring down planet activation costs.
+If you're technically inclined, be sure to check out [Philip's walkthrough](https://www.youtube.com/watch?v=lQdqCwYIBoU) of the naive rollup code ahead of time so you can ask questions.